cucumber-examples/shouty.net/README.md

     git clone https://github.com/cucumber-ltd/shouty.net.git

-_You can also use the [GitHub extentsion for Visual Studio](https://visualstudio.github.com/)._

 Or simply [download](https://github.com/cucumber-ltd/shouty.net/releases) a zip and expand it into a directory on your computer.

-## Import the project
+## Open the solution

-* Open the `Shouty.NET.sln` file in visual studio
+* Open the `Shouty.NET.sln` file in Visual Studio
 * Select Test > Run > All Tests from the menu, or press `CTRL-R, A`

-if you see two tests failing, you're good to go.
+if you see two tests passing and two tests failing, you're good to go.